black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 The second argument to the .replace() method does not have to be a string.
 You can instead pass a callback function to run more complex logic on the matched string.

 The callback function takes a few parameters.
 The first is the matched string.
 Pass an empty callback function to your .replace() call, and give it a match parameter.

+# Step 55
+The callback function then has a parameter for each capture group in the regular expression.
+In your case, rangeRegex has four capture groups: the first letter, the first numbers, the second letter, and the second numbers.

+Give your callback function four more parameters to match those capture groups: char1, num1, char2, and num2. char will be short for character.